sphinx-gallery/sphinx-gallery/doc/configuration.rst

-Sphinx-Gallery provides the :class:`sphinx_gallery.directives.MiniGallery` directive so that you can easily add a reduced version of the Gallery to your sphinx documentation ``.rst`` files.
+Sphinx-Gallery provides the :class:`sphinx_gallery.directives.MiniGallery` directive so that you can easily add a reduced version of the Gallery to your Sphinx documentation ``.rst`` files.
 The mini-gallery directive therefore supports passing a list (space separated) of any of the following:

 * full qualified name of object
 * pathlike strings to example Python files
 * glob-style pathlike strings to example Python files

 For example, the rst below adds the reduced version of the Gallery for all examples that use the specific function ``numpy.exp``, the example